 Houston Astros Looking For First Win In 2017 World Series Game 2

-Trailing in the World Series 1-0, the Houston Astros hope their potent batting lineup has better success tonight against Los Angeles Dodgers starter Rich Hill than they had last night at Dodgers Stadium.
+Trailing in the World Series 1-0, the Houston Astros hope their potent batting lineup has better success tonight against Los Angeles Dodgers starter Rich Hill than they had last night at Dodger Stadium.

 The Astros were handcuffed by LA's ace, Clayton Kershaw, who needed only 83 pitches to strike out 11 batters and hold them to one run on three hits.
 The Dodgers won 3-1.